jonnonz1/nz-statute-book/acts/public/1908/life-insurance-act-1908.md

   (b) if under the age of 16 years, may, with the approval of the District Court, do, in relation to the policy, any of the things mentioned in subparagraphs (i), (ii), and (iv) of paragraph (a).
 (2) Subsection (1) shall apply whether or not the policy was effected in the first place by the minor.
 (3) Subsection (1)﻿(a) shall apply whether the policy has been effected before or after the minor attained the age of 16 years.
-(4) Where a minor of or over the age of 16 years—section 5(2) of the Minors' Contracts Act 1969 shall apply to the surrender or discharge and to every contract so entered into.
+(4) Where a minor of or over the age of 16 years—section 93 of the Contract and Commercial Law Act 2017 shall apply to the surrender or discharge and to every contract so entered into.
   (a) exercises the power conferred on the minor by subsection (1)﻿(a)﻿(i) or subsection (1)﻿(a)﻿(ii); or (b) enters into a contract in relation to any policy to which subsection (1) applies— (5)